 "You up for that?"
 Lucas asked.
 Emma licked her lips a bit.
 Hanging around his family was something she hadn't expected.
 She felt instantly nervous, despite the buzz of the alcohol.

 "No... it's fine," Emma said and smiled suddenly as a thought struck her.

 "I'm sure they'll tell me all kinds of stuff about you," Emma added.
 Lucas gave her a look.

 "Hm... on second thought-" Lucas began.

-“Nooopppeee... come on.
-It’s about time I get you at a disadvantage...”
-Emma said, tugging his hand in the direction the others went with a large alcohol-laced grin.
+"Nooopppeee... come on.
+It's about time I get you at a disadvantage..."
+Emma said as she tugged his hand in the direction the others went with a large alcohol-laced grin.